bkleinen/bkleinen.github.io/classes/ss2020/info2/labs/index.md

 Only one team member should upload the report.
 If team members upload different reports (or different repos), I'll chose one at random to review.

 ### Late reports
-11 of the 13 lab reports need to be handed in at or before the deadline.
-That means you can hand in 2 reports as late as you want.
+You can hand in 4 reports after their deadline, until September 1st.

 *How to hand in late reports*
-There are 2 "late slots" for handing in reports after the deadline, but they have to be handed in before July 6.
+There are 4 "late slots" for handing in reports after the deadline, but they have to be handed in before September 1st.

-*What happens if I hand in late more than two reports?*
-There's a penalty of 0.3 on the final grade for each if you hand in a third and forth report late (that is you get a grade of 1.3 instead of 1.0 and so on).
-Please use the "3rd late report" and "4th late report" slots for that.
-You can only hand in late up to 4 reports.
-A 5th late report will not be graded and is thus "not ok".

 *But ...!*
 If you fall ill for more than a week or are unable to continuously work on